-The Terms of Reference of the WDS-SC are defined within the WDS Constitution as approved by the ICSU Executive Board (November 2013).
+The Terms of Reference of the WDS-SC are defined within the WDS Constitution as approved by the former ICSU (now International Science Council) Executive Board (November 2013).

 Committee Members 2018–2021

 Centre for Past Climate Change at the University of Reading, United Kingdom.